• Skip to main content

 Why do so many doughs have milk or yogurt?

-Milk helps to make doughs with softer crumbs, it also makes it easier for doughs to brown in the oven, and as it adds fats and sugars, it makes doughs last softer.
+Milk helps to make dough with softer crumbs.
+It also makes it easier for doughs to brown in the oven, and as it adds fats and sugars, it makes doughs last longer.

 Why my cakes don’t rise and aren’t fluffy?